Dawyck Botanic Garden

 Another feature is Dynamo Pond, created to provide water for a small-scale hydroelectric scheme that generated electricity for Dawyck House.
 Beside the pond is an ancient larch that is among the oldest trees in the garden.

 Dawyck is associated with the Royal Botanic Garden in Edinburgh, as a regional centre.
+Other regional centres include Benmore Botanic Garden in Argyll and Logan Botanic Garden in Dumfries and Galloway.

 About Dawyck Botanic Garden